Vigneshwaran-tech/SGPA-CGPA-Calculator/README.md

 Pull requests are welcome.
 If you have suggestions or improvements, feel free to fork the repo and submit a PR.

 📧 Contact
-Built by Vigneshwaran
+- Built by Vigneshwaran G K
+- Reach out via:
-Reach out via ![LinkedIn]_(www.linkedin.com/in/vigneshwaran0) or open an issue!
+**LinkedIn** (www.linkedin.com/in/vigneshwaran0) or open an issue!

 ⭐ Don't forget to star the repo if you found it useful!